IIoT

 What Is IIoT?

 Practically, IIoT is the replacement of conventional interfaces where machines or systems communicate to each other as manufacturing is being performed.
-Though many refer to IIoT as being an interface, the characteristics of IIoT are quite different.
+Though many refer to IIoT software as being an interface, the characteristics of IIoT are quite different.

 In the case of a legacy interface, either a single party, for example an SMT machine vendor, has created a format in which to represent data that they expect customers will need, or, a bespoke project has been created in which specified content is agreed between the machine vendor in this example, and the customer.